Phenelzine Prescribing Information

 NOTE: Intracranial bleeding has been reported in association with the increase in blood pressure.

-Blood pressure should be observed frequently to detect evidence of any pressor response in all patients receiving Phenelzine sulfate.
+Blood pressure should be observed frequently to detect evidence of any pressor response in all patients receiving Phenelzine Sulfate Tablets.
 Therapy should be discontinued immediately upon the occurrence of palpitation or frequent headaches during therapy.

-All patients should be warned that the following foods, beverages, and medications must be avoided while taking Phenelzine sulfate, and for two weeks after discontinuing use.
+All patients should be warned that the following foods, beverages, and medications must be avoided while taking Phenelzine Sulfate Tablets, and for two weeks after discontinuing use.

 Foods and Beverages To Avoid